Why did you become a doctor?

 What do you consider when looking for a doctor for yourself or a family member?

-Besides specific medical advice that you give to individual patients is there anything that you would recommend for people to stay as healthy as possible?
+Besides specific medical advice that you give to individual patients, is there anything you would recommend for people to stay as healthy as possible?

 Prevention is essential for a healthy life.
 It is also important to have yearly screenings.
 For people who smoke, I advise them also to schedule a yearly exam with an ENT.
 IT is also important to get the available vaccines for HPV, influenza, and pneumococcus, and right now, to register for the COVID-19 vaccine.
 It is also important to wear a mask, social distance, and use hand sanitizer.
 Furthermore, it is important to exercise regularly and eat various foods with plenty of fruits and vegetables.